cs18b028/Shortify/README.md

 - Running the code in Jupyter Notebook also needs you to install all the python dependencies and libraries.
 To install them navigate to the WebApp/backend directory in cmd (windows) or terminal (linux) and then execute ```pip install -r requirements.txt```

 ## Download and run the webapp on your local system
-- Prequisites: technologies used and their versions are specified in System/Software requirements(#systemsoftware-requirements).
+- Prequisites: technologies used and their versions are specified in [System/Software requirements](#systemsoftware-requirements).
 It is better to get those versions to avoid compatibility issues.
 - Clone the repo or download the zip and unzip into a folder of you preference
 - Navigate to Shortify-main directory in cmd or bash and execute the following commands in this directory
 - To up the Flask backend (runs on localhost:5000)